shahedmomenzadeh/Video-pipeline/README.md

 # Video Processing Pipeline (Modular)

-This project is a comprehensive pipeline designed to create high-quality text datasets from YouTube videos (specifically targeted at medical/surgical content, but applicable generally).
+This project is a comprehensive pipeline designed to create high-quality text and Vision-Language Model (VLM) datasets from YouTube videos (specifically targeted at medical/surgical content, but applicable generally).

-The pipeline automates the process of downloading videos, extracting audio, transcribing speech using OpenAI Whisper, refining the text using the Cerebras LLM, and generating a final summary dataset.
+The pipeline automates the process of downloading videos, extracting audio, transcribing speech using OpenAI Whisper, refining the text using the Cerebras LLM, and generating a structured VLM dataset using Google Gemini models.

 ## 🚀 Features

-The pipeline runs in 5 sequential steps:
+The pipeline runs in 6 sequential steps:

 1. **Ingestion**: Downloads videos and extracts audio (16kHz WAV) using yt-dlp and FFmpeg.
 2. **Hygiene**: Automatically deletes videos that exceed a specific duration threshold (to avoid processing overly long files).
 3. **Transcription**: Generates timestamped transcripts using OpenAI's Whisper model.
 4. **Refinement**: Uses the Cerebras LLM to correct grammar and medical terminology while preserving timestamps.
-5. **Reporting**: Merges metadata and processing logs into a final dataset_info.csv summary file.
+5. **Reporting**: Merges metadata and processing logs into a final `dataset_info.csv` summary file.
+6. **VLM Dataset Generation**: Uses a two-stage Google Gemini pipeline (Gatekeeper & Analyst) to generate a structured JSONL dataset for VLM fine-tuning, including visual descriptions, surgical steps, and instrument identification.

 ## 🛠️ Prerequisites